Introduction to Version Control

 Distributed Version Control Systems

 With a centralized version control system, all files are stored on a central server.
 No developers have a copy of all files on a local server.
 The problem with a central server is that, if the central server crashes, all data from the project is lost.
-The most popular Version Control System used in Salesforce Development is a Distributed Version Control System.
+The most popular Version Control System used in Salesforce Development is a Distributed System.
 With a Distributed Version Control System, every developer has a copy of all versions of the code on their systems.
 This enables developers to work offline and not rely on a single location for backups.
 If the server crashes, there is no threat.

 There are many high-quality, free commercial hosting options that can be used for GIT or Mercurial Version Control Systems: